jigardonga105/DAB111_FinalProject_Group13/README.md

 Marvel Studios releases its films in groups called "Phases."
 The first three phases are collectively known as "The Infinity Saga," and the following three phases as "The Multiverse Saga."

 ## Example Usage
+ Download required modules first:

+ - Run command "pip install -r requirements.txt"
+ - This will install all required packages for this project

  Run app Locally: